 I’d like to tell you about a friend of mine who had a life-changing epiphany about stress while shopping at the grocery store.

-At 5:30 p.m. on a Friday night, the store was packed with shoppers on their way home to start the weekend.
-As she headed for the checkout line, she was actually amazed she had made it through the entire trip without getting annoyed or offended by her fellow shoppers. . . but her bubble was destined to burst.
+It was around 5:30 p.m. on a Friday night; the store was packed with shoppers on their way home to start the weekend.
+She headed for the checkout line with her son.

-As she made her way through the narrow aisle, she accidently bumped another shopper’s cart.
-But when she apologized, the shopper snarled back at her, “You didn’t have to bump into me!”
+She made her way through the narrow aisle and accidently bumped another shopper’s cart.
+When she apologized, the shopper snarled back at her, “You didn’t have to bump into me!”

 Here is what happened next, in my friend’s own words: